 - The software tools execute the TRESSPASS concept in the pilots, and is also available after TRESSPASS to allow for further development.

 - Simulation software simulates risk-based border crossing points.
 This is essential in order to assess efficacy in relation to rare, dangerous scenario’s, or in relation to hypothetical border crossing point designs.
+This software will become available at a later moment.

 - Dissemination events and material help make stakeholders aware of TRESSPASS in general and of the accomplishments, and help to direct focus on specific topics.
 Accessibility varies between open to the public (such as the website) to closed meetings about sensitive topics.